alipay/tls13-sm-spec/src/draft-yang-tls-tls13-sm-suites-01.md

 destroys the security properties.To generate the nonce, implementations of this document MUST conform to what TLSv1.3 specifies (See {{RFC8446}}, Section 5.3).

 AAD is authenticated but not encrypted.
-Thus, the AAD is not included in the AES-CCM output.
+Thus, the AAD is not included in the SM4-CCM output.
 It can be used to authenticate plaintext packet headers.
-In the CMS authenticated-enveloped-data content type, authenticated attributes comprise the AAD.

 The input and output lengths are as follows: